 …

-When management frame protection is TB and non-TB ranging negotiation, a STA shall use the Protected Dual of Public Action frames for an initial Fine Timing Measurement Request, an initial Fine Timing Measurement, and a Location Measurement Report.
+When management frame protection is negotiated for TB and non-TB ranging negotiation, a STA shall use the Protected Dual of Public Action frames for an initial Fine Timing Measurement Request, an initial Fine Timing Measurement, and a Location Measurement Report.

 An ISTA in which dot11SecureLTFImplemented is false ignores a Secure LTF Parameters if an initial Fine Timing Measurement frame and a Location Measurement Report frame carries the Secure LTF Parameters.